-The following table sets forth the debt service requirements for the Series 2019A Bonds.
-Principal of and interest on the Series 2019A Bonds are shown in the table below in the year in which the same comes due.
+The following table sets forth the debt service requirements for the Bonds, including the Series 2020A Bonds.
+Principal of and interest on the Bonds are shown in the table below in the year in which the same comes due.
 Numbers may not add to totals due to rounding.